mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Note that if a query contains a mix of `pg_catalog` and any other schema tables, the scheduler will not bypass the query.

-Queries whose plan cost is less than the limit `MIN_COST` will be automatically unassigned from their resource group, so it will not enforce any of the limits set for this.
+Queries whose plan cost is less than the limit `MIN_COST` will be automatically unassigned from their resource group and  will not enforce any of the limits set for this.
 The resources used by the query do not account for the resources of the resource group.
 The query uses `statement_mem` as the limit on memory allocated for this query.
 The value range of `MIN_COST` is an integer of 0-500.
 Default is 0.

 ### <a id="topic833971717"></a>CPU Limits